Soothing. That’s what comes to my mind when I think of Tom Kha Gai, aka Thai Coconut Chicken Soup with Galangal. It calms my heart with every bite.

-Oops!
-So next time I pounded them up in my mortar and pestle and then the spicy flavors mixed with the sour and the sweet coconut milk, and it was paradise on a spoon.
+Next time I pounded up the Thai chilies in my mortar and pestle and then the spicy flavors mixed with the sour and the sweet coconut milk, and my tom kha gai was paradise on a spoon.

-Try out the recipe and upload a pic, so I can see your beautiful handiwork!
+Try it out, and tag me on Instagram, @thaifoodie, so I can see your beautiful handiwork!

 Tom Kha Gai Recipe | Thai Coconut Chicken Soup | ต้มข่าไก่